FBW44-2/PB-strings-basic-methods/README.md

 # Programming Basics: Basic String Methods

-**These exercises are aimed at making you more familiar with string methods as well as string interpolation.
+## These exercises are aimed at making you more familiar with string methods as well as string interpolation.
 Print your results of each exercise to the console.
-Use the terminal to view your results.**
+Use the terminal to view your results.

-**NB: declare each variable with a unique name so that you can run the exercises below in a single script without SyntaxErrors.
-If you are not sure what we mean by that, try first running your script with multiple variables of the same name and see what happens.
-We'll wait.**

 **NB: declare each variable with a unique name so that you can run the exercises below in a single script without SyntaxErrors.
 If you are not sure what we mean by that, try first running your script with multiple variables of the same name and see what happens.
 We'll wait.**